xiongemi/nx-aws/README.md

 npm i @nx-aws-plugin/nx-aws-cache
 ```

-Then run the init schematic by running:
+Then run the init generator by running:

 ```bash
 yarn nx generate @nx-aws-plugin/nx-aws-cache:init npm run nx generate @nx-aws-plugin/nx-aws-cache:init
 ```

-This will make the necessary changes to nx.json in your workspace to use nx-aws-cache runner.
+This will configure the plugin in your `nx.json` file using the official Nx plugin API.
+The plugin will be added to the `plugins` array.

+> **Compatibility:** This plugin requires Nx version 20 or above and uses the official plugin API with `preTasksExecution` and `postTasksExecution` hooks.
+The deprecated `tasksRunnerOptions` configuration is no longer supported.

 ## Plugin settings